PowerDNS/pdns/pdns/README-dnsdist.md

 > addPoolRule({"192.168.12.0/24", "192.168.13.14"}, "abuse")
 ```

-To define a pool that should receive a QPS-limited amount of traffic, do:
+To define a pool that should receive only a QPS-limited amount of traffic, do:

 ```
 > addQPSPoolRule("com.", 10000, "gtld-cluster")
 ```

+Traffic exceeding the QPS limit will not match that rule, and subsequent
+rules will apply normally.

 Both `addDomainBlock` and `addPoolRule` end up the list of Rules
 and Actions (for which see below).